Justus0405/Nvidiainstall/README.md

 # Nvidia Driver Installer

 A fully automated tool for installing Nvidia drivers on Arch Linux.
-The Ultimite Nvidia Toolbox in one bash script
+The Ultimate Nvidia Toolbox in one bash script.

 > [!NOTE]
 > Currently only supports generation **Maxwell** or newer,